MicrosoftDocs/mixed-reality/mixed-reality-docs/surface-magnetism.md

 ---
 title: Surface magnetism
-description: Using the surface magnetism technique, you can place holographic objects a real-world physical surface.
+description: Using the surface magnetism technique, you can place a holographic object on a real-world physical surface.
 author: cre8ivepark
 ms.author: dongpark
 ms.date: 11/01/2019